Download the clinical teaching application and complete all forms. Return the application

 - and a history of positive evaluations from their principal or supervisor.

-See The Student Teaching Handbook for details, roles, and responsibilities.
+See The Clinical Teaching Semester Handbook for details, roles, and responsibilities.

 The College of Education, Health and Human Sciences Supervisors